TEACHERS: Get free access to all Lessons and Current Events

 Thirty years ago, the nation watched in shock as the space shuttle Challenger exploded soon after take off, tragically killing all seven crew members, including a civilian teacher.
 This shuttle had launched and landed successfully nine times before this tenth launch.
 One of the rocket engineers feels partially responsible to this day.
 In a recent interview, he explains that he and his colleagues had anticipated the failure, and had warned officials that conditions weren’t right for the launch.
 When NASA ignored their warnings, the consequences were fatal.
 Listen to hear more from a NASA engineer’s perspective on this tragic event.

 Manatees, the vegetarian aquatic mammals that inhabit the waters of Florida, depend on natural warm water springs to survive the winter.
-But as a consequence of greater development, those warm water sources have diminished over the years.
-So manatees have come to depend on the warm water discharge of power plants.
-But now, they face losing these man-made refuges as power plants strive to be more efficient and environmentally friendly.
+However, those warm water sources have diminished over the years due to an increase in development around the area.
+Listen to learn how local power plants are maintaining the warm water to try to help the manatees.

 Charles Dickens was the first literary celebrity of his era.
 He wrote about the working poor and the dangerous working conditions in England.
 A visit to the textile mills in Lowell, Massachusetts served as an inspiration for Dickens to continue writing about these London realities.
 Listen to this story to learn how Dickens reflected and questioned English society in his work.